Codecademy/docs/content/python/concepts/lists/terms/append/append.md

   - "paths/computer-science"
 ---

-Adds an item to end of the list.
+The Python list method `.append()` adds an item to end of the list.

 ## Syntax